honeycombio/refinery/refinery_config.md

 - Type: `stringarray`
 - Example: `trace.parent_id,parentId`

+### `LogCorrelationNames`

+`LogCorrelationNames` is the list of field names to use for the correlation ID.

+The first field in the list that is present in an event will be used as the log correlation ID.
+If none of the fields are present, then Refinery treats the event as not being part of a group and forwards it immediately to Honeycomb.

+- Eligible for live reload.
+- Type: `stringarray`
+- Example: `request_id,session.id`

 ## gRPC Server Parameters

 `GRPCServerParameters` controls the parameters of the gRPC server used to receive OpenTelemetry data in gRPC format.